 6 Tips for Getting the Most out of Your DMC

-Austin’s Red Velvet Events shares top tricks of the trade for getting the most out of your DMC.
+Austin’s RED VELVET shares top tricks of the trade for getting the most out of your DMC.

 We got inside Lo’s head to round up these pro tips:

 “There’s that fear of sharing the budget and that the DMC will try to use it all,” Lo says.
 “It’s better to share your budget up front.
 If I immediately hear the budget and I can’t help them, I’ll refer them to local restaurants and vendors who can help them.”

 “A true DMC knows what they’re worth and what makes sense.
 A good DMC will oftentimes give you a free five-minute consultation and either refer you or evaluate your budget.”

 “We can give you an event that’s different from any other city, bringing in musicians and technology.
 Keeping it abnormal, keeping it weird and keeping it fresh,” Lo says.